 As always, this is the most important part of the VPN review.
 CactusVPN’s privacy and security features are excellent and I have stated previously, they even allow for the Softether protocol.
 Also, they allow some of the other more common protocols, including OpenVPN, PPTP, L2TP, IKEv2 and SSTP.
 We always recommend you use OpenVPN when using the VPN, but with Cactus, Softether is a great alternative (as well as SSTP if you’re using Windows).

-As for their encryption, they unfortunately only use AES-128 for their baseline encryption, which is below the AES-256 VPN average.
+As for their encryption, they now offer AES-256 by default which is very good.
 This can be used on their OpenVPN, Softether, SSTP and L2TP protocols.

 It should also be noted that, although Softether is better than OpenVPN, you will have to manually configure the servers and client yourself.
 This can be a bit of a pain for novices.
-I did find out, however, you can use 256-AES if you know how to configure the .ovpn file manually, which many of you won’t be able to do.
+However, you can use 256-AES without using any configurations because it is a default feature.

 As for other security features, Cactus implements perfect forward secrecy, which uses different encryption keys for each connection, and also Includes DNS leak prevention as well as a kill switch.
 You can also use their app killer function, which lets you choose which apps disconnect from the internet when the VPN is not in use.

 CactusVPN also doesn’t keep any usage logs, which is a bonus for the individuals among you who like to torrent and perform illegal activities on the internet.
 As a second bonus, you also get a free proxy server with every purchase!